How to become a counsellor in Australia

 But you don’t have to actually become a counsellor to benefit from the core counselling skills and strategies you’ll learn during a counselling degree.
 We’ve put together a list of 10 career options you could explore with a counselling degree, just to give you a taste of the potential.

-Whether you aspire to become a teacher, a manager or even a car salesperson, ‘counselling skills mean learning to listen.’
+Whether you aspire to become a teacher, a manager or even a car salesperson, Blenkin says that ‘counselling skills mean learning to listen.’

 ‘Only then can you give your clients what they want or need,’ she adds.
 ‘We've even trained hairdressers to spot the signs of domestic violence and taught them what to do in those situations.’